i2p/i2p.firefox/README.md

 your `%PATH%`.
 You need to have Apache Ant installed and configured with `%ANT_HOME%` environment variable configured and `%ANT_HOME%/bin` on your `%PATH%`.
 You must have Cygwin installed.
 You must have `NSIS.exe` installed and available on your `%PATH%`.
 You must have Git for Windows installed.
-When installing git for Windows
+When installing git for Windows, you should select "Checkout as is, commit as is" and leave line-endings alone.

 TODO: Add links to the respective instructions for each of these.